SoundScapeRenderer/ssr/doc/manual/renderers.rst

 The WFS renderer is the only renderer in which the timing of the audio signals is somewhat peculiar.
 None of the other renderers imposes any algorithmic delay on individual source signals.
-Of course, if you use a renderer which is convolution based such as the BRS renderer, the employed HRIRs do alter the timing of the signals due to their inherent properties.
+Of course, if you use a renderer that is convolution based such as the BRS renderer, the employed HRIRs do alter the timing of the signals due to their inherent properties.

 This is different with the WFS renderer.
-Here, also the propagation duration of sound from the position of the virtual source to the loudspeaker array is considered.
-That means that the farther a virtual source is located, the longer is the delay imposed on its input signal.
+Here, also the propagation duration of sound from the position of the virtual source to the loudspeaker array is taken into account.
+This means that the farther a virtual source is located, the longer is the delay imposed on its input signal.
 This also holds true for plane waves: Theoretically, plane waves do originate from infinity.
-Though, the SSR does consider the origin point of the plane wave which is specified in ASDF.
-This origin point also specifies the location of the symbol which represents the respective plane wave in the GUI.
+Though, the SSR does consider the origin point of the plane wave that is specified in ASDF.
+This origin point also specifies the location of the symbol that represents the respective plane wave in the GUI.

 We are aware that this procedure can cause confusion and reduces the